pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 methods are called, and the decorated method bodies will be used to mutate the state of the aggregate.

-Use the library's ``Application`` class to define event-sourced applications.
+Use the library's :class:`~eventsourcing.application.Application` class to define event-sourced applications.
 Add command and query methods that use event-sourced aggregates.

 .. code-block:: python